 - 2 4-oz. cans diced green chiles (or equivalent fresh)

 - Cilantro, to taste

 - Unrefined sea salt, to taste

 - Optional toppings: sour cream, shredded cheese, avocado, etc.

 - Combine all ingredients in a large crockpot.

 - Serve with any combination of sour cream, shredded raw cheddar and diced avocados.

 I often increase the amounts in order to fill the crockpot.

-I often make two Whole Chickens in the Crockpot at once, using the meat for that night meal and saving the leftovers for recipes such as this one.
+I often make two Whole Chickens in the Crockpot at once.
+We eat the meat for that night's meal and save the leftovers for recipes such as this one.
+And the carcass gets turned into Homemade Broth.
 (Real Chicken Noodle Soup is another favorite recipe for leftover shredded chicken.)

 This recipe can also be prepared on the stove top.
 For extra flavor, try sauteing the onions and cumin first, before adding the remaining ingredients.